 Across the Enterprise

 Lumina connects financial, compliance, workforce, and technology data across your organization.
-Every analysis runs locally within your infrastructure, ensuring HIPAA compliance by architecture.
+Data analysis runs within your own infrastructure, an architecture designed to support HIPAA requirements.

 Analyze margin per service line, cost-to-collect ratios, payer mix trends, and capital allocation scenarios.
 Connect financial performance to operational and clinical drivers.